toorisrael/cs2-cvarlist/cvarlist.md

 spec_glow_spike_factor | cl, release | Default: 1.2<br>Noisy player xray glow scaling (pop when noise is made).
-Make &gt;1 to add a 'spike' to noise-making players spec_glow_spike_time | cl, release | Default: 0<br>Time for noisy player glow 'spike' to show that they made noise very recently. spec_goto | cl, clientcmd_can_execute | Move the spectator camera to a specific location. `spec_goto x y z pitch yaw` spec_hide_players | cl, release, clientcmd_can_execute | Default: false<br>Toggle the visibility of scoreboard players. spec_lock_to_accountid | cl, release | Default: <br>As an observer, lock the spectator target to the given accountid. spec_lock_to_current_player | cl, release | As an observer, lock the spectator target to the currently observed target spec_mode | cl, clientcmd_can_execute | Set spectator mode spec_next | cl, clientcmd_can_execute | Spectate next player spec_player | cl, clientcmd_can_execute | Spectate a player by name or slot
+Make &gt;1 to add a 'spike' to noise-making players spec_glow_spike_time | cl, release | Default: 0<br>Time for noisy player glow 'spike' to show that they made noise very recently. spec_goto | cl, clientcmd_can_execute | Move the spectator camera to a specific location. `spec_goto x y z pitch yaw` spec_mode | cl, clientcmd_can_execute | Set spectator mode spec_next | cl, clientcmd_can_execute | Spectate next player spec_player | cl, clientcmd_can_execute | Spectate a player by name or slot